Greenmarket Square

 Greenmarket Square is a historical square in the centre of old Cape Town, South Africa.
 The square was built in 1696, when a burgher watch house was erected.
+Many historic buildings surround the square, including the Old Town House, which now houses the Michaelis Collection of art.

-Over the years, the square has served as a slave market, a vegetable market, a parking lot and more recently, a flea market trading mainly African souvenirs, crafts and curios.
+Over the years, the square has served as a slave market, a vegetable market, a parking lot and more recently, a flea market trading mainly African souvenirs, crafts, and curios.
 Near the centre of the square is a hand-operated pump used to bring clean water to the surface from an underground river that runs through the city.
 During the apartheid era, Greenmarket Square was often the focus of political protests, due in part to its proximity to parliament, as well as the ethnicity of its traders and shoppers.

 Location

 The square is located in the centre of the city bowl area of Cape Town's city centre between St George's Mall to the south east and Long Street to the square's north west.
 Strand Street is located to the north of the square and Wale Street to the South.
 The area in front of the front door of the Old Town House on the square is regarded as the historical centre of Cape Town.
 Shortmarket Street and Longmarket Street border the square on either side with Burg Street running through the middle of the square.